 Use of children or adults to procure sexual services for others is prohibited

-The UN maintains a policy of Zero Tolerance to SEA and all UN personnel have a duty to report any concerns regarding sexual exploitation and abuse by a fellow worker through the established reporting mechanisms.
+The UN maintains a policy of Zero Tolerance to Sexual Exploitation and Abuse and all UN personnel have a duty to report any concerns regarding sexual exploitation and abuse by a fellow worker through the established reporting mechanisms.
 Every allegation of SEA activity is investigated, and if substantiated, results in disciplinary measures being imposed (ranging from possible suspension or immediate repatriation to summary dismissal).

 How to report acts of misconduct?